HaakonME/moodle-booktool_importepub/README.md

 ## Configuration

-The export add-on has a few settings that can be changed by editing the file "config.php".
+The export plugin has a few settings that can be changed by editing the file "config.php".